scoolerh/SoftwareFinalProject/README.md

 4. Go to localhost:9000 to get to our home page
 5. Here, you can choose to freshen up on the game rules, register a new account, or go straight to new game to play as a guest
 6. On this page, you choose who will play the game.
 You can play another guest (or just keep the computer to yourself and play alone), you can let a friend or enemy log in, you can play an AI, or you can watch the two AI's play each other.
+7. After submitting your choices, you roll the dice to decide who starts.
+Whoever get the highest dice roll gets the first turn.
-7. After submitting your choices, click start to begin your joyful Backgammon experience!
+8. click start to begin your joyful Backgammon experience!
-(. roll to decide who starts (?) .
-The move-buttons show you what moves are possible with your dice roll.
-Chose one of them to make your first move!
-When you have used all the dice, the turn is passed to the opponent.
-Bear off all your pieces before your opponent to win the game!)
+9. When you are playing, you get a button that allows you to roll the dice.
+After the roll, you get a list of buttons that represent the moves you are allowed to make.
+Hover over them to see what the move is.
+After you have used all of your dice, or if there are no valid moves, the turn is passed to the opponent.
+10. Bear off all you pieces before your opponent to win the game!

 ## A note on cheating
 Please don't.